tc39/proposal-defer-import-eval/README.md

 Deferring the synchronous evaluation of a module may be desirable new primitive to avoid unnecessary CPU work during application initialization, without requiring any changes from a module API consumer perspective.

+Dynamic import does not properly solve this problem, since it must often be coupled with a preload step, and enforces the unnecessary asyncification of all functions, without providing the ability to only defer the synchronous evaluation work.

 ## Proposal